 This webpage describes the main year-round route, which runs in all kinds of weather.

 (These other routes do not run all year: A second valley bus route The El Capitan Shuttle, runs from the Yosemite Valley Visitor Center with stops at Camp 4, El Capitan picnic area, El Capitan Bridge and the Four Mile trailhead, from late May/mid June to early September, often from 9 a.m. to 6 p.m./ every 30 minutes.
 Another summer Express Shuttle runs from day use parking to the Visitor Center, often from 9 a.m. to 6 p.m., every 20 minutes.
 Other free summer buses include Wawona/Mariposa grove, Tuolumne Meadows and a winter bus to Badger ski area.
-(Fee) tours include the valley floor tour, Glacier Point, Grand Tour, hikers bus to/from Tuolumne and various trailheads along the way.)
+(Fee) tours include the valley floor tour, Glacier Point, Grand Tour, hikers bus to/from Tuolumne and various trailheads along the way.
+(See some links near the end of this page.)

 There is no parking lot for park visitors at the visitor center, and very little parking other places.
 People are asked to park their car at their campsite or hotel or day use parking, leave it there, and ride the shuttle, ride bikes or jog/hike/walk/stroll.